brianbraatz/brianbraatz.github.io/content/post/Articles/Java/java nutshell.md

 If you were writing software around this time.
 Java was "the thing" ...

-My sister im law (who is not an engineer) , even asked me about it..
+My sister in law (who is not an engineer) , even asked me about it..

 It was crazy popular and crazy slow.. but the zealouts didnt care...